A stable $\infty$-category for equivariant $KK$-theory

 In order to show Assertion \ref{weogjwegerfrefwref} we note that $A^{f}$ preserves all colimits since it is a left adjoint.
 The assertion now immediately follows from Theorem \ref{wtoihgwgregegwerg}.\ref{ergowejworefrefwerfwerfrefw1}. \end{proof}

-In the following we need the notion of a weakly invariant functors and of natural transformations between them from \cite[Def.\ 7.10]{crosscat}.
-Furthermore we will use that the orthogonal sum of two weakly invariant {functors is} again weakly invariant in a canonical way, see \cite[{Prop.\ 11.4}.]{cank}.
+In the following we need the notion of weakly equivariant functors and of natural transformations between them from \cite[Def.\ 7.10]{crosscat}.
+Furthermore we will use that the orthogonal sum of two weakly equivariant functors is again weakly equivariant in a canonical way, see \cite[{Prop.\ 11.4}.]{cank}.
 Let $ \bC$ be $ \Fun(BG,\Ccat)$.
 The following definition generalizes \cite[Def.~{11}.3]{cank} from the non-equivariant to the equivariant case.
-Recall that $\bC$ is called additive if the underlying $C^{*}$-category obtained by forgetting the $G$-action admits orthogonal sums for all finite families of objects \cite[Def.\ {5.5}]{cank}. \begin{ddd} $\bC$ is called flasque if it is additive and admits a weakly invariant endomorphism $ S \colon \bC\to \bC$ such that we have a natural unitary isomorphism of weakly invariant functors $S\cong S\oplus \id_{\bC}$. \end{ddd}
+Recall that $\bC$ is called additive if the underlying $C^{*}$-category obtained by forgetting the $G$-action admits orthogonal sums for all finite families of objects \cite[Def.\ {5.5}]{cank}. \begin{ddd} $\bC$ is called flasque if it is additive and admits a weakly equivariant endomorphism $ S \colon \bC\to \bC$ such that we have a natural unitary isomorphism of weakly equivariant functors $S\cong S\oplus \id_{\bC}$. \end{ddd}

 The following proposition {shows Assertion} \ref{erogijqorgwefqfewfqfewfqef} of Theorem \ref{qroihjqiofewfqwefqwefqwefqwefqewfq}.

 \begin{prop} If $ \bC$ in $\Fun(BG,\Ccat)$ is flasque, then $\KKG( P, \kkGA(\bC))\simeq 0$ for all ind-$G$-proper $ P$ in $\KKG$. \end{prop} \begin{proof} Assume that $ \bC$ in $\Fun(BG,\Ccat)$ is flasque.
 The full subcategory of objects $P$ in $\KKG$ such that $\KKG(P, \kkGA(\bC))\simeq 0$ is localizing.
 In view of Definition \ref{qrogiqoirgergwergergwergwergwrg} it therefore suffices to show that $\KKG(C_{0}(G/H), \kkGA( \bC))\simeq 0$ for all finite subgroups $H$ of $G$.
 In this case by Definition \ref{jgorijgqoiqfewfqwfewf}, Proposition \ref{gihergioergregwefeerfwerf} and Corollary \ref{qeroigjwoegwergergwerg} we have the following equivalences (we omit $\Res^{G}_{H}$ to simplify the notation):